-A separate study published in December by the Journal of Accounting, Auditing & Finance, titled “Determinants and Consequences of Nonprofit Transparency,” hypothesized and found to be true that the decision to be transparent equates greater future contributions.
+A separate study published by the Journal of Accounting, Auditing & Finance, titled “Determinants and Consequences of Nonprofit Transparency,” hypothesized and found to be true that the decision to be transparent equates greater future contributions.

 Current reporting provided by nonprofits detailing how donations are being used is expected to stay about the same or increase over the next five years.
-As shown in Figure One, however, donors are most interested in hearing about program outcomes (88 percent) and impact stories (41 percent).
+As shown in Figure 1, however, donors are most interested in hearing about program outcomes (88 percent) and impact stories (41 percent).

 Source: “Foundation Reporting Study,” Social Solutions, 2019